Kansas State Fair dirt race track not to be torn down by end of year, future uncertain

 Nightingale said it’s frustrating he can’t get started with his proposal now.
 He was hoping for an answer at Tuesday night’s meeting.

-“To get this race track ready to go to get the whole thing put together, it’s gonna take time,” said Nightingale.
+“To get this race track ready to go, to get the whole thing put together, it’s going to take time,” said Nightingale.

 The Fair Board is working with the Department of Administration to determine what needs to be done to accept any proposal, such as Nightingale’s, to operate the track, add new dirt, and update concrete barriers.